codeigniter4/CodeIgniter4/user_guide_src/source/libraries/localization.rst

 Locale Detection
 ================

-There are two methods supported to detect the correct locale during each request.
+There are two methods supported to detect the correct locale during the request.
 The first is a "set and forget" method that will automatically perform :doc:`content negotiation </libraries/content_negotiation>` for you to determine the correct locale to use.
 The second method allows you to specify a segment in your routes that will be used to set the locale.